M-Shehu/a-synchronous-swim/README.md

-# a-synchronous-swim
+# A-synchronous-swim

+## Project Description
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a repo to practice using Node.js as a server for connectivity.

+## License

+This app is MIT licensed.